osg-htc/user-documentation/documentation/htc_workloads/submitting_workloads/jupyter.md

 </details>

 <details>
-<summary>For researchers with no account on an OSPool access point</summary>
+<summary>For researchers with guest access on an OSPool access point</summary>
 <br>
 <b>Our JupyterLab instance is a great way to see if you would like to request an account on an OSPool access point or to practice small High Throughput Computing workflows without needing an OSPool account. </b>
 <br>